all-the-hubbub/hubbub/README.md

 # Development
 [![Build Status](https://travis-ci.org/all-the-hubbub/hubbub.svg?branch=master)](https://travis-ci.org/all-the-hubbub/hubbub)

+Join us in the [dev mailing list](https://groups.google.com/d/forum/hubbub-code) to ask questions about the code or if you'd like to contribute!

 Web and Cloud Functions are in this repo.
 When code is checked into master branch, tests are run on Travis CI and if they pass, then the code is deployed.

 * Production website: https://hubbub-159904.firebaseapp.com/